xzm2004260/AlignmentServer/README.md

 ```sh
 $ pip install -r requirements.txt
 ```
-- Setting up the Database
+- Setting up the postgres Database
 ```sh
 $ cd Magixbackend
 $ pwd //It should display like this "/Users/(user)/Magixbackend/Magixbackend"